NoahCHuber/noahchuber.github.io/CanBus.md

 ## How to compile and run the program

-How to compile and run the project.
+- Download source code and important into two instances of Arduino IDE.

-Download source code and important into two instances of Arduino IDE.
+- Open source code in Arduino IDE and push the code to each board.
+(Note: There are two separate code files for each board)
-Open source code in Arduino IDE and push the code to each board.
-(Note: There are two separate code files for each board) Once the code is pushed start the board with the temperature sensor first then the receiving/display end.
+- Once the code is pushed start the board with the temperature sensor first then the receiving/display end.
-Wait for the display to start and output the data.
+- Wait for the display to start and output the data.

 ## UI Design